dovydasvg/GildedRose-Refactoring-Kata/php/README.md

-# GildedRose Kata - PHP Version
+# GildedRose Kata - PHP Version - SOLVED

 See the [top level readme](../README.md) for general information about this exercise.
 This is the PHP version of the GildedRose Kata.